chanzuckerberg/czid-graphql-federation-server/README.md

 There are a couple of ways you can obtain the sample REST API responses to use for federation.

-1. The easiest way is to open the browser developer tools and navigate to https://czid.org or https://staging.czid.org.
+1. The easiest way is to open the browser developer tools and navigate to CZID [production](https://czid.org) or [staging](https://staging.czid.org) site.
 REST API responses can viewed and copied from the request shown in the `Network` tab.
 2. Another option is to use an API client like Postman.
 Here you will have to include the `Cookie` that you can obtain from the frontend network tab in your browser and add the parameters you need.

 ## Deploying to live environments

-This project is configured with a sandbox, staging, and sandbox environment.
+This project is configured with a sandbox, staging, and production environment.
 In each environment, the Yoga GraphiQL interface is accessible at https://[ENV].czid.org/graphqlfed (as with the dev env, you will need to login to CZ ID first).

 ### Sandbox deployment